 In a climate as varied as the British Isles, one of the main factors used to work this out is whether it can survive the winter outdoors unaided – what we call ‘hardiness’.

-There’s no agreed definition of hardiness but, for our purposes, it is a plant’s ability to endure cold conditions, or in the UK, the ability to withstand alternating periods of freezing and relatively mild, wet weather.
-Plants are adapted to tolerate cold to varying degrees.
-Some will take a light frost (temperatures just below freezing) for a couple of hours, others cope with long periods of freezing to remarkably low temperatures, while many plants are in-between.
-Based on accumulated experience of a plant’s performance we can establish its hardiness.
-This is usually presented as a scale, from least hardy to most hardy, normally using winter minimum temperature as the measure.
+Throughout Gardens Illustrated there are references to a plant’s hardiness described using two separate scales: one from the Royal Horticultural Society (RHS) and the other from the United States Department of Agriculture (USDA).
+Both are based on accumulated experience of a plant’s ability to endure cold conditions, or in the UK, the ability to withstand changeable periods of freezing and relatively mild, wet weather.
+Plants adapt to tolerate cold to varying degrees.
+Some will take a light frost (temperatures just below freezing) for a couple of hours, others cope with long periods of freezing to remarkably low temperatures.

 USDA and RHS scale (US and UK systems)